Semantic Horizons - Engineering an AI's Enduring Long-Term Memory

 return results.sort((a, b) => b.score - a.score).slice(0, limit);

-The implementation leverages Firestore’s native findNearest capability, which is highly optimised.
+The implementation uses Firestore’s native findNearest capability, which is highly optimised.

 distanceResultField: 'vector_distance': This is the crucial instruction.
-We tell Firestore not only to find the nearest vectors but also to calculate their distance (COSINEdistance, in this case) and return that value in a field namedvector_distance.
-This offloads the expensive mathematical computation to the highly optimised database layer.similarity = 1 - distance: The COSINE distance ranges from 0 (identical vectors) to 2 (opposite vectors).
-By subtracting the distance from 1, we elegantly convert this into a “similarity score,” where 1 means identical and lower values mean less similar.
-This is the practical, production-grade way to handle the output of a vector search.
+We tell Firestore not only to find the nearest vectors but also to calculate their distance (COSINE distance) and return that value in a field calledvector_distance.
+This offloads the expensive mathematical computation to the optimised database layer.similarity = 1 - distance: COSINE distance ranges from 0 (identical vectors) to 2 (opposite vectors).
+Subtracting the distance from 1 converts this into a “similarity score,” where 1 means identical and lower values mean less similar.
+That’s the practical, production-grade way to handle vector search output.

-What makes this implementation truly exceptional is that it doesn’t stop at raw similarity.
-It applies further layers of AI-driven logic:
+What makes this implementation stand out is that it doesn’t stop at raw similarity.
+It applies further layers of logic:

-type(summary vs. fact) orcategorybefore the vector search, narrowing the search space. - Weighted Scoring: The final ranking isn’t just based on semantic similarity.
+type(summary vs. fact) orcategorybefore the vector search, narrowing the search space. - Weighted Scoring: The final ranking isn’t purely semantic similarity.
 It’s a weighted

-scorethat combinessimilaritywith the fact’s pre-assignedimportance.
-This allows the AI to prioritise memories that are not only relevant but also known to be important, a powerful tool for improving response quality.
+scorecombiningsimilaritywith the fact’s pre-assignedimportance.
+This lets the AI prioritise memories that are both relevant and known to be important.
+A powerful lever for improving response quality.

-In a later post we will discuss what category is.
+In a later post we’ll discuss what category is.

 AI-Driven Deduplication

-Furthermore, the storeCriticalFact method includes a brilliant AI-driven deduplication step.
-Before storing a new fact, it performs a quick vector search for highly similar existing facts.
-If a near-duplicate is found, it skips storing the new one.
-This prevents the LTSM from getting clogged with redundant information, ensuring the long-term knowledge base remains clean, efficient, and semantically diverse.
+The storeCriticalFact method includes an AI-driven deduplication step.
+Before storing a new fact, it runs a quick vector search for highly similar existing facts.
+If a near-duplicate turns up, it skips the store.
+This prevents the LTSM from getting clogged with redundant information, keeping the long-term knowledge base clean, efficient, and semantically diverse.

-With a clear and now accurate understanding of our powerful LTSM, we can appreciate the tools at our disposal.
-We have a fast STCM and a profound, efficient, self-cleaning LTSM.
-Now, how do we bring them together?
+With a clear understanding of our LTSM, we can appreciate the full toolkit.
+We have a fast STCM and a deep, efficient, self-cleaning LTSM.
+The question now: how do we bring them together?

-In Part 4, we’ll unveil the central nervous system of our Context Engineering strategy: the SessionManager.
-We’ll explore how this masterful component dynamically engineers the perfect prompt for the LLM at every single turn, blending the “now” with the “then” to achieve truly coherent and deeply personalised AI interactions.
-Prepare for the ‘Aha!’ moment!
+In Part 4, we’ll look at the central nervous system of our Context Engineering strategy, the SessionManager.
+We’ll explore how this component dynamically engineers the perfect prompt for the LLM at every single turn, blending the “now” with the “then” to achieve coherent, deeply personalised AI interactions.
+That’s where things click into place.